axelerant-hackathon/blt-multi-lingual-site-automation/tests/README.md

-This directory should contain automated tests, organized into subdirectories according to testing tool.
+This directory have behat automated tests